mark-shin77/burger/README.md

 # EAT - DA - BURGER

 ## Demo
 EAT-DA-BURGER is deployed on Heroku!
-Click <a href="https://hamburgers.herokuapp.com/">here</a> to play!
+Click <a href="https://hamburgers.herokuapp.com/">here</a> to try it out!

 ## App Decription
 Users of the application can create custom named burgers and submit them through the form.
 They are added to the MySQL database.
 All database queries are run through a custom built ORM.